 What is the inbox at the top of the page and how does the messaging (Conversation) system work?

 In Canvas, the internal messaging system is called Conversations.
 The conversations tool provides a way for faculty and students to engage in a private conversation.

 The inbox you see at the top of the page in Canvas is where you will find all new and existing messages or conversations.
 You can think of this inbox in the same way as an email inbox.
-For more detailed information on Conversations and how they work in Canvas, take a look at the Canvas Guide for Instructors (make sure to check out all the conference links on the right hand side of the page):
+For more detailed information on Conversations and how they work in Canvas, take a look at our tutorial on Conversations.

 If my course goes over the 500MB storage limit, can my course get more?

 Yes.
-You will need to request additional storage from UWB Learning Technologies.
+You will need to request additional storage from UWB DLI.

 How do we best add library eReserve items?

 You can do this in a variety of ways, as it is simply a web link to the eReserves page.
 You can do any one of the following to add the link to your course:

 Create a page with the link and link to the page from a module or assignment